GeneralHou/Project_3dmToJson/README.md

 how to use Project_3dmToJson:
-virtual environment(in my shcool desktop): nurbs
+virtual environment(in my school desktop): nurbs

 ※※※※※※※
 Please prepare three files: